 The house spotless.
 Ah yes, the house.
 Our house is very lived in because we’re here all the time (unless we go on vacation).
 As result, it is never quite as clean as I would like it.
 But I know where to get the 80% of the results with only 20% of the effort.
 And that is the kitchen and dining room.
 If those are clean, my whole house “feels” clean because it is where we congregate as a family.
 My children also know that I want their beds made, their toilets clean, and the garbage all emptied before we leave.
 With all that done, I can go on vacation knowing that while the house may not be spotless, it is good enough.

 Those are the examples of where I spent my effort (and concentrated my children’s effort) on the days leading up to our vacation.
 We picked the areas that were going to give us the biggest bang for our buck.
 And it worked.
 There were a lot more tasks I would have liked to accomplish, but I’m confident that those we left behind will take care of the goats, the farm, the business, and the house.

 Want to hear a funny story?
-The last time we went on vacation to New York City a couple of months ago to see Hamilton, Mason stayed at the house.
+Twice we’ve gone as a family on vacation to New York City.
+Our most recent trip there was a couple of months ago to see Hamilton, and Mason stayed at the house.
 The day we were coming back, Mason cleaned the house and mopped the entire kitchen and dining room just for me (he’s very caring and is going to make a great husband!)

 But when we walked into the house, we all started sniffing.
 There was a very unpleasant aroma.
 Apparently a part went out on our septic pump and it back flowed into the basement bath tub!!
 Poor Mason, had to clean that up, but there was no way he could remove the smell fast enough.
 But he totally gets points for trying!
 Hopefully this trip will go more smoothly for him.